williamDalston/FocusFlow/AppStore/POMODORO_MARKETING_SUPPORT_PROMPT.md

 ## Context

-You are tasked with creating two HTML pages for a Pomodoro Timer app called **Ritual7**:
+You are tasked with creating two HTML pages for a Pomodoro Timer app called **FocusFlow**:

 1. **Marketing Page** (`marketing.html`) - A beautiful landing page to promote the app
 2. **Support Page** (`support.html`) - A help and support page for users